lightscalar/dopamine/README.md

-# Trust Region Policy Optimization
+# DOPAMINE: A Tensorflow Implementation of Trust Region Policy Optimization

 This is a Tensorflow-based implementation of [Trust Region Policy Optimization](https://arxiv.org/abs/1502.05477), a deep reinforcement learning